Elderly Blood Pressure Chart

 What is an Elderly Blood Pressure Chart?

-When using an Elderly Blood Pressure Chart, healthcare practitioners can follow a straightforward approach to ensure accurate interpretation and appropriate management of blood pressure numbers in older adults.
+When using an Elderly Blood Pressure Chart or printable blood pressure chart for seniors, healthcare practitioners can follow a straightforward approach to ensure accurate interpretation and appropriate management of blood pressure numbers in older adults.

 Step 1: Measure blood pressure